-The sensor electronics measures the moisture sensing circuitry with a 10-bit ADC.
+The sensor electronics measures the moisture sensing circuitry with a 12-bit ADC.
 This raw ADC value is scaled using an adjustable coefficient.

-The default value of this coefficient is 100.0/1024 = 0.09765625 = 0x3DC80000.
+Coefficient S is the scaling factor for each segment.
+The default value of this coefficient is 100.0/4096 = 0.024414.
 This gives a nominal output range of 0% to 100%, although typically values over 50% are quite nonlinear.
 This value should not be changed.
 Changing the scaling factor will likely require recalibration of the sensor, so it is advised to leave this factor unchanged and instead modify the third order polynomial coefficients (see above).